 - H. Adjunct Appointments.
 The use of adjuncts at the University shall, upon the request of the UFF Chapter representatives, be a subject of consultation under the provisions of Article 2.1, Consultation. - I. Fixed Multi-Year Appointments. - 1.
 Two- to five-year fixed multi-year appointments may be offered for the following: - a.
-Instructors and Lecturers; - Non-tenured or non-tenured earning Assistant Librarians, Associate Librarians, Librarians, Curators, and Counselors/Advisors; - c.
-Scholars/Scientists, Research Associates, and Associate In/Assistant in ; - d.
-Clinical Faculty;13

-- e.
-Individuals who have officially retired from Universities or other organizations and who are at least 55 years of age; - f.
-Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by a fixed multi-year appointment; and - g.
+Instructors and Lecturers; - b.
+Non-tenured or non-tenured earning Assistant Librarians, Associate Librarians, Librarians, Curators, and Counselors/Advisors; - c.
+Scholars/Scientists, Research Associates, and Associate In/Assistant in \\\\\; - d.
+Clinical Faculty;13 - e.
+Individuals who have officially retired from Universities or other organizations and who are at least 55 years of age; - Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by a fixed multi-year appointment; and - g.
 Individuals who have held the rank of full Professor for at least seven (7) years at an institution of higher education. - 2.
 Successive fixed multi-year appointments may be offered to eligible employees hired pursuant to Article 8.4(J)(1) as follows: - a.
 Criteria used to determine in which instances to offer successive appointments include consideration of the basis for the initial fixed multi-year appointment, evaluation of performance, professional growth, extent and currency of professional qualifications, contribution to the mission of the department or program, staffing needs, funding source alternatives, and continuing program considerations.
 Such criteria shall be in writing and available to all eligible employees. - b.
 The employee will be advised in the penultimate year of the appointment that to be considered for a successive fixed multi-year appointment, the employee must submit a request and written documentation pursuant to written procedures established by the University.
-The University shall notify the employee in writing of its decision to offer or not offer a successive appointment by the beginning of the final year of the employee's current appointment. - 8.5 Reclassification of an Employee to a Non-Unit Classification Employees shall be provided written notice thirty (30) days in advance, with a copy to UFF, when the University proposes to reclassify the employee to a classification which is not contained in the General Faculty bargaining unit.
+The University shall notify the employee in writing of its decision to offer or not offer a successive appointment by the beginning of the final year of the employee's current appointment.

+- J. Continuing Multi-Year Appointments - 1.
+A continuing three (3)-year multi-year appointment (CMYA) may be offered in writing to: - a.
+An employee who has been promoted to the rank of Instructor II or Instructor III. - b.
+An employee who has been promoted to the rank of Associate University Librarian or University Librarian - 8.5 Reclassification of an Employee to a Non-Unit Classification Employees shall be provided written notice thirty (30) days in advance, with a copy to UFF, when the University proposes to reclassify the employee to a classification which is not contained in the General Faculty bargaining unit.
 The employee may request a review of such action consistent with the provisions of Article 27.6 and UFF may discuss such action pursuant to Article 2, Consultation.